Week 5: Box Tie

 It is often used as a reference tie because it most complex variations will contain most of the building blocks of the Japanese bondage style.
 Therefore, when practicing it, you practice everything you need.

-The goal of this week is practice the basic box ties, to experiment with it, decompose its structure and explore different variations.
+The goal of this week is to practice the basic box ties, to experiment with it, decompose its structure and explore different variations.

 - Day 29: One Rope – Create a minimal box tie, just a single column tie around the wrist and one wrap on the chest